zapier/zapier-platform-cli/README-source.md

 - `npm test` for running tests
 - `npm run docs` for updating docs
 - `npm run gen-completions` for updating the auto complete scripts

+## Publishing of the CLI (after merging)

+- `npm version [patch|minor|major]` will pull, test, update docs, increment version in package.json, push tags, and publish to npm
 - `npm run validate-templates` for validating the example apps
-- `npm run set-template-versions VERSION` for updating the platform-cli version in the example app repos to `VERSION`
+- `npm run set-template-versions VERSION` for updating the platform-core version in the example app repos to `VERSION`

 ## Get Help!